Dupong-Schaus Ministry

 The Dupong-Schaus Ministry was the government of Luxembourg between 1 March 1947 and 3 July 1951.
 It was a coalition between the Christian Social People's Party (CSV), and the Democratic Group.

 Background

 The Dupong-Schaus Ministry came about when the National Union government resigned.
 The CSV and the Democratic Group formed a coalition based on the support of 34 of 51 members of the Chamber of Deputies.
-However, at the partial elections of 6 June 1948, the LSAP became once again the strongest party in the South constituency, while the Communist Party made losses.
+However, at the partial elections of 6 June 1948, the LSAP once again became the strongest party in the South constituency, while the Communist Party took losses.
 Despite its good results, the LSAP decided to remain in opposition.
 Although Dupong was well-disposed to the idea of a three-party government to tackle the problem of reconstruction, the LSAP refused to join a coalition that contained the liberals.
 The LSAP advocated an economy based on dirigisme and planning, which was radically opposed to liberal ideas.

 The government's parliamentary majority before and after the elections of 1948.